Sanctions

 University Housing Probation – A status imposed for a specified period of time when behavior in any university housing facility indicates an unwillingness or inability to accommodate community living standards or when personal conduct is incompatible with the regular demands of living in a residential community.
 Additional residentially based violations while on a probationary status may result in a loss of privileges or University Housing Removal.

-University Housing Removal – Permanent removal from university housing that terminates the student’s ability to be around, live in, or visit any residence hall or apartment complex indefinitely.
+University Housing Removal – Permanent loss of residency from university housing that terminates the student’s ability to be around, live in, or visit any residence hall or apartment complex for an indefinite period of time.

 University Disciplinary Probation – A specified period of time for observation and review during which continued relationship with the University is conditional and dependent upon demonstrated and sustained compliance with university policy, and the development of a plan for modified behavior.
-Probationary status may impact any merit-based scholarships, eligibility to participate in university organizations or activities, including study abroad or holding certain leadership positions.
+Probationary status denotes that the student is no longer in good behavioral standing which may impact any merit-based scholarships, eligibility to participate in university organizations or activities, including study abroad or holding certain leadership positions.
 Failure to abide by the conditions of a probationary status or further misconduct will likely result in University Suspension or University Expulsion.

 Loss of Privileges – Temporary restrictions or revocation of a student’s ability to participate in specific activities including intercollegiate activities, athletic events, serving in positions of trust and responsibility, use of university facilities, guest or visitation rights in university housing, holding office or serving as an ambassador on behalf of the University.

-Discretionary Assignments or Activities – Specific academic work, success action plan, community service, remedial education, restitution, fines or other appropriate reflective or restorative assignments.
+Discretionary Assignments or Activities – Specific developmental work, success action plan, community service, remedial education, restitution, fines or other appropriate reflective or restorative assignments.